Gcavazo1/neon-rush--game/README.md

 - Speed rush events with 2x point multipliers and visual transformations
 - Particle effects and visual feedback
 - Original soundtrack by B.E.R. - "The Night Begins To Shine (Dragon Remix)"
+- Mobile-optimized version with touch controls and landscape orientation
+- Interactive gaming device visualization with speaker animation effects
+- Fullscreen mode for immersive gameplay on mobile devices
+- Smooth animations and transitions throughout the UI
+- Neon glow effects and synthwave color palette
 - Responsive design that works on various screen sizes
-- Neon glow effects and synthwave color palette

 ## 🎮 How to Play

+### Desktop:
 - **Click** or press **Space** to jump
 - Use **double jumps** to reach higher obstacles
 - Avoid obstacles to earn points
 - Every 50 points triggers a Speed Rush with 2x points and visual transformation
 - Try to achieve the highest score possible!

+### Mobile:
+- **Tap** the screen to jump
+- **Rotate** your device to landscape orientation for optimal gameplay
+- Experience immersive fullscreen mode
+- Same exciting gameplay with touch-optimized controls

 ## 🎯 Game Mechanics